-Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant beginning December 5, 2023, for a term of 10 years, for the use of an existing boat dock, utility conduits, ramp, ten pilings, debris deflector, two boat lifts and bank protection; annual rent in the amount of \$702, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the Applicant in the amount of \$210 for unauthorized occupation of State land for the period prior to December 5, 2023. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning December 5, 2023, for a term of 10 years, for the use of an existing boat dock, gangway, three pilings, a boat lift, utility conduits, and bank protection; annual rent in the amount of \$391, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.